hyperledger/fabric-ca/README.md

 Suppose that you want to connect using an account that has no special encryption requirements or was created using a GRANT statement that includes the REQUIRE SSL option.
-As a recommended set of secure-connection options, start the MySQL server with at least --ssl-cert and --ssl-key, and invoke the COP server with **ca_certfiles** option set in the COP server file.
+As a recommended set of secure-connection options, start the MySQL server with at least --ssl-cert and --ssl-key, and invoke the fabric-ca server with **ca_certfiles** option set in the fabric-ca server file.

 To require that a client certificate also be specified, create the account using the REQUIRE X509 option.
 Then the client must also specify the proper client key and certificate files or the MySQL server will reject the connection.
-CA cert, client cert, and client key are all required for the COP server.
+CA cert, client cert, and client key are all required for the fabric-ca server.